fernando-mashimo/nestjs-boilerplate/README.md

 # 🚀 NestJS User Management Service

-This service is a part of a larger application, built using NestJS and Mongoose.
+This service part of a larger application, built using NestJS and Mongoose.
 It is responsible for handling all user-related operations.

 ## 🎯 Features